In this guide

 You also need to make sure they all work with a compatible xAPI specification.
 The latest version is xAPI 1.0.3, last updated in 2017.

-Most popular LRS in 2021 according to Ahrefs Rank
+Most searched for LRS in Google in 2022 according to Ahrefs

 Digital marketing support data platform Ahrefs gives virtually every website on existence a position in a rank that reflects their relative popularity online, according primarily to search engines.